Bgoodwin24/insightforge/README.md

 You may **NOT** copy, modify, distribute, sublicense, sell, or otherwise exploit the Software in any way without explicit prior written permission from the copyright holder.

 For full license details, see the [LICENSE](LICENSE) file.

+## Contributing
+I would love your help!
+If you have any ideas or improvements, contribute by forking the repo and opening a pull request to the `main` branch. **Please be sure to write tests for any changes if applicable.

 ## Author
 Bgoodwin24